kvasudeva24/TradingEngine/README.md

 This is also because algorithmic trading looks to see what signals there are for a commodity based on the book to place orders.
 This way, it is easier to keep a copy in memory (cache or DRAM)?

+This means for every commodity or equity they need to keep a copy of the internal book in memory This leads to some issues, mainly that the book should be the only thing to place an order (we would not want another book to have an order that doesnt belong)

-There are two parts to a class
+There are two parts to an orderbook

 1. Order
 2. Book of Orders